Travel on a Budget: Inexpensive Destinations that Withstand Inexpensive

 5. Bumthang Valley

-Bumthang Valley referred to as the “Spiritual Heartland of Bhutan,” contains some of the oldest temples and monasteries in the country.
-This region consists of four major valleys, including Chokhor, Tang, Ura, and Chhume, each of which offers stunning landscapes and cultural experiences.
-The Jambay Lhakhang and Kurje Lhakhang monasteries hold immense religious significance and are key pilgrimage sites.
-Bumthang is also famous for its traditional weavings, apple orchards, and dairy farms which gives it a unique blend of spirituality and local life.
+Bumthang Valley, also known as the “Spiritual Heartland of Bhutan” is home to some of the oldest temples and monastery in the country.
+These four major valleys which are Chokhor, Tang, Ura and Chhume, provide spectacular landscapes, as well as cultural experiences.
+Monastery Jambay Lhakhang and Kurje Lhakhang is the richest religious spot and become most important pilgrimage site.
+Bumthang is also known for its handwoven textiles, local farm tours to apple trees and dairy farms rendering it a great combination of mysticism and local living.